trailofbits/algo/README.md

 ### Apple Devices

 **Send users their Apple Profile.** Find the corresponding mobileconfig (Apple Profile) for each user and send it to them over AirDrop or other secure means.
 Apple Configuration Profiles are all-in-one configuration files for iOS and macOS devices.
-On macOS, double-clicking a profile to install it will fully configure the VPN (user will be prompted for the p12 password printed following successful server installation).
+On macOS, double-clicking a profile to install it will fully configure the VPN.
 On iOS, users are prompted to install the profile as soon as the AirDrop is accepted.
+User will be prompted for the appropriate p12 password.

 **Turn on the VPN.** On iOS, connect to the VPN by opening Settings and clicking the toggle next to "VPN" near the top of the list.
 On macOS, connect to the VPN by opening System Preferences -> Network, finding Algo VPN in the left column and clicking "Connect."
 On macOS, check "Show VPN status in menu bar" to easily connect and disconnect from the menu bar.